-Choosing the right bed sheets is a critical decision in hotel sheet procurement.
+Choosing the right hotel bed sheets is a critical decision in hotel sheet procurement.
 It directly impacts guest satisfaction, operational costs, and your property’s reputation.
 Two of the most common contenders are cotton and microfiber.
 But which one offers the best balance of durability and cost for your hotel?

-This guide breaks down the key factors to help you make an informed, cost-effective decision for your procurement strategy.
+This ulen guide breaks down the key factors to help you make an informed, cost-effective decision for your procurement strategy.

 Cotton Sheets: The Classic Choice